Become a synbio member today!

 Conference themes

-Biosensors and devices are essential components of synthetic biology, used to detect, measure, and interact with biological or abiotic systems.
-This theme will focus on the establishment, improvement, and applications of biosensors and devices in areas such as environmental and health-related contexts.
-From real-time monitoring of contaminants to personalised medicine, biosensors and devices offer new opportunities for understanding and interacting with living systems, and addressing some of the most pressing challenges facing our world today.
+Biosensors and screens are essential components of synthetic biology, used to detect, measure, and interact with biological or abiotic systems.
+This theme will focus on the establishment, improvement, and applications of biosensors and screens in areas such as environmental and health-related contexts.
+From real-time monitoring of contaminants to personalised medicine, biosensors and screens offer new opportunities for understanding and interacting with living systems, and addressing some of the most pressing challenges facing our world today.

 Bioactive Small Molecules